Distant Origin: Reception

 Michael Piller, who had left the production team on Voyager at the beginning of the third season to work on Star Trek: Insurrection, described "Distant Origin" as the best episode of the series so far.
 TrekNews.net ranked this the 4th best episode of Star Trek: Voyager, in 2016.

 When Dreamwatch magazine reviewed the episode for the VHS release, it rated it as seven out of ten, calling it a "welcome breath of fresh air" but felt that the alien characters were initially played more for comedy value than they should have been.
 It added that, since the entertainment industry was involved in the McCarthyism of the 1950s, "anything suggesting that intellectual freedom should be cherished is a good thing."

 In terms of science fiction world building, the Voth City Ship was noted for its size and power over Voyager in this episode.

-In 2020, Gizmodo listed this episode as one of the "must watch" episodes from season 3.
+In 2020, io9 listed this episode as one of the "must watch" episodes from season 3.